 This cruise has got a conference room facility also.

-The famous Bolghatty Palace located in an ( Bolghatty ) island was in our right side.
+The famous Bolgatty Palace located in an ( Bolgatty ) island was in our right side.
 To our left was the famous Willingdon island, which was artificially build along with the construction of the port with the excavated soil from the sea bed.
 There is a boat kept at a park on this island which has the honor of having three prime ministers of India as its passenger.
-Pandit Neheru, Smt Indira Gandhi and Rajiv Gandhi had traveled in this boat at different times during their tenure as Prime minister of India.
+Pandit Nehru, Smt Indira Gandhi and Rajiv Gandhi had traveled in this boat at different times during their tenure as Prime minister of India.

 We were far from city.
 Tall Buildings were not visible.
 Sun was slowly diving into the sea.
 All the tourist were busy in taking photographs.
 It was the time for evening snacks and tea.
 After the sunset the cruise has taken one U turn across a floating indicator.
 There was not much to see in the dark.
 Than started the dancing and singing program.
 A professional group was there on the ship.
 Many tourists joined them in dancing.
 Finally we returned at 7.45 PM to the jetty.